Height And Weight Gain Growth Chart For Premature Babies

 The average weight of a newborn is seven pounds (3.17 kilograms).
 But the average weight of a preterm infant is about five pounds (2.26 kilograms) or less.
 The exact weight depends on how early the baby is delivered, with infants born after 28 weeks of pregnancy weighing 2.3 pounds (one kilogram) (2).

-There is a difference in premature babies with low birth weight, compared to babies who suffered intra uterine growth retardation, so called “Small for gestational age” babies.
+There is a difference in premature babies with low birth weight compared to babies with intra uterine growth retardation or “Small for gestational age” babies.

 In the United States, the preterm birth rate for non-Hispanic White mothers decreased by 1% from 7.44% in 2019 to 7.36% in 2020, while there were no significant changes for non-Hispanic Asian and Hispanic mothers.
 However, there were insignificant increases for non-Hispanic Black and non-Hispanic American Indian or Alaska Native mothers.
 In 2020, the singleton preterm birth rate was significantly higher for non-Hispanic Black mothers by about 65% compared to non-Hispanic White and non-Hispanic Asian mothers.